nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 * The composite location comprises of combined geo-location (which includes location quality), host composition (TPM EK, mobile-SIM etc.) and time from a trusted source.
 GL signs the composite location with a private key whose public key certificate is a public trusted transparent ledger such as certificate transparency log.
 Now we have a attested composite location.

 * Agent is returned the attested composite location over the secure connection.
-Agent signs the attested composite location using TPM AIK establishing proof of residency of composite location to H. This is called attested proof-of-residency aware composite location (APL).
+Agent signs the attested composite location using TPM AK establishing proof of residency of composite location to H. This is called attested proof-of-residency aware composite location (APL).

-## Geographic boundary using Geo-fencing (GF) service
+## Agent gets attested geographic boundary using Geo-fencing (GF) service
 * Geo-fence policies are of four flavours - precise location, precise bounding box/circle of location, approximate location (no definition of boundary), boolean membership of given boundary (rectangular, circular, state etc.).
 They are available in the form of pre-defined templates or can be configured on demand.
 Enterprises, who are the user of the hosts, choose the geo-fence policies to be enforced for various hosts.
 Note that the hosts must belong to the set of trusted hosts in a shared ledger.
 The geo-fence policies applied to the set of trusted hosts are recorded in a shared ledger.

 * Location agent on H supplies (APL) to geo-fence service (GF) over a secure connection.
 GF performs geo-fence policy enforcement by matching the location against configured geo-fence policies.
 GF signs the geo-fence policy match result, along with a trusted time (todo - can we reuse RFC 3161), with a private key whose public key certificate is a public trusted transparent ledger such as certificate transparency log.